Raccoon-he/publicholidays/README.md

 >>> ph_country_info()
 >>> ```

-This funciton retrieves information of specific country, such as common name, official name, and region.
+This function retrieves information of specific country, such as common name, official name, and region.

 ```ph_country_info(country_code)```